 If the PSI based SDU Discard UL IE is included in the DRB To Be Setup List IE and the value is set as "start", the gNB-DU shall, if supported, take it into account to perform UL PSI based SDU discarding activation or deactivation for the indicated DRB as defined in TS 38.321 [16].

+If the PSI based SDU Discard DL IE is included in the DRB To Be Setup List IE, the gNB-DU shall, if supported, take it into account to provide suggestion on whether to activate or deactivate DL PSI based SDU discarding for the indicated DRB.

+If the DL Discarded SDUs Transmission Stop IE is included in the DRB To Be Setup List IE, the gNB-DU shall, if supported, stop transmission or retransmission of the SDUs indicated as discarded, as specified in TS 38.425 [x], for the indicated DRB.

 For each GBR DRB, if the Alternative QoS Parameters Sets IE is included in the GBR QoS Flow Information IE in the UE CONTEXT SETUP REQUEST message, gNB-DU shall, if supported, behave the same as the NG-RAN node in the PDU Session Resource Setup procedure, specified in TS 38.413 [3].

 ------ Unchanged part skipped ------